serain/serain.github.io/_posts/2021-06-05-aws-org-wide-logging.md

 ## Closing Remarks

 At this point we have centralized all our infrastructure logs in a single account, allowing us to tightly control access and retention.
-However the logs are currently not stored in a particularly clean and usable fashion and have limited value.
+However the logs are currently not stored in a particularly useful way.

 In a future blog post we will discuss normalizing the logs to improve queryability and shipping select logs to other services for further analysis.